'A Nightmare Without An End': Wildfires Burn Out Of Control In Chile

 "This is an extremely serious situation — of horror, a nightmare without an end," the mayor of the coastal city of Constitucion told the German broadcaster.
 "Everything burned."

 The fast-spreading flames have laid waste to forests and vineyards, Phil reported.
-Chile is a major exporter of wine and grapes, and has a growing timber market.
+Chile is a major exporter of wine and grapes and has a growing timber market.

-While fires are common in Chile at this time of year, "these have taken on disastrous proportions, thanks to prolonged drought, strong winds, and unusually hot weather," Phil said.
+While fires are common in Chile at this time of year, "these have taken on disastrous proportions, thanks to prolonged drought, strong winds and unusually hot weather," Phil said.

-In addition to local weather patterns, which themselves are shaped by global climate change, a review of Chile's wildfires published in November in the journal Global and Planetary Change warned the "pattern, frequency and intensity" of wildfires in the country "has grown at an alarming rate," in recent years, in part because of intensive forest management practices that lead to a large amount of flammable fuel in the country's forests.
+In addition to local weather patterns, which themselves are shaped by global climate change, a review of Chile's wildfires published in November in the journal Global and Planetary Change warned the "pattern, frequency and intensity" of wildfires in the country "has grown at an alarming rate" in recent years, in part because of intensive forest management practices that led to a large amount of flammable fuel in the country's forests.

 As of Thursday morning, Chile's National Emergency Bureau was tracking 100 active fires covering about 920 square miles, 30 of which have been contained, according to The New York Times.